jaredkrinke/luasmith/README.md

 ./luasmith theme.lua
 ```

-For a built-in theme you only supply a name, and that is internally expanded to `<path to luasmith>/themes/<name of theme>/theme.lua`:
+For a built-in theme you only supply a name (the actual scripts themselves are embedded into the binary, but are present in the `themes` directory of this repository):

 ```
 ./luasmith blog